rifatiyaan/NextErp/README.md

 ### API Features
 - RESTful endpoints with **Swagger documentation**.
+- **CQRS Pattern** using MediatR for clean separation of commands and queries.
+- **AutoMapper** integration for seamless Entity-DTO mapping.
-- Error handling using try/catch in controllers and services.
+- Error handling using global exception handling and try/catch blocks.
 - DTO-based request/response separation to avoid overfetching.
 - Pagination, sorting, and search for efficient data retrieval.